 The study cycle is essential to every student so they can maximize opportunities to learn productively.
 This process has several parts that include previewing, joining the class, reviewing, studying, and assessing the student’s comprehension.
 Even if every phase is already apparent, students skip some of the stages and miss several effective learning opportunities.
 A typical example is when a learner fails to read before attending the lecture since the instructor teaches the same topic.
 Doing this will mean losing a chance to learn in various modes and gain the benefits of the repetition method they should get by simply reading in advance and attending class.

-Creating a study schedule and finding the right study spot is also necessary.
+Creating a study schedule and finding the right study spot are also necessary.
 Some students apply the Pomodoro study method to manage their time efficiently.
 This approach involves allocating a particular period like 25 minutes for every task and short breaks in between.
 Every task completed will be ticked off, ensuring that all the things written on the to-do list are covered.
 This method focuses on the flow and eliminates interruptions, helping the learner to absorb the subject fully.
 The short breaks help in assimilation, giving ample time to process the portion covered before the interval.
 College students need to be familiar with various study techniques and apply them every time they prepare for exams or do their homework.

 The widely-used and effective study technique that every student applies when preparing for tests is, using flashcards.
 This method started back in the 19th century, which was corroborated by several studies, that such a technique can improve active recall.
 It develops the person’s ability to remember significant pieces of information for a prolonged time.
 The most common study solution that makes use of flashcards is called the Leitner System.